 Lists recorded by Major Malcolm Hancock based at Coleshill House around September 1944 show Yorkshire was recorded as Area 7 which covered East Riding.
 Yorkshire's North Riding was administered with County Durham as Area 6.

-Initially the East Riding's H.Q. was at Beningham Hall, Skirlaugh.
+Initially the East Riding's HQ was at Benningholme Hall, Skirlaugh.
 This building was requisitioned by the military so they moved to Rise Hall, Rise.
 The Hall's Ice House was used as the area explosives store.
-The site at Rise was to the east of the county and towards the coast which was not ideal.
-Again the Hall was requisitioned by the military and so the I/O had to move H.Q. again.
+The site at Rise was to the East of the county and towards the coast which was not ideal.
+Again the Hall was requisitioned by the military and so the Intelligence Officer had to move HQ again.

-During his time as I/O Captain Peter Hollis seems to have only had control of the patrols up to Bainton.
-The rest were under Captain Guy Atkinson I/O for County Durham.
-This set up altered with Captain Atkinson having the Durham area only with the North Riding of Yorkshire patrols looking after themselves.
+During his time as Intelligence Officer Captain Peter Hollis seems to have only had control of the Patrols up to Bainton.
+The rest were under Captain Guy Atkinson Intelligence Officer for County Durham.
+This set up altered with Captain Atkinson having the Durham area only with the North Riding of Yorkshire Patrols looking after themselves.